 What is the ambitious goal of this project?

 Why do so many people own pets?
-What role do our connections with other species play in solving society’s biggest challenges?
+What role do our connections with other species play in solving some of society’s biggest challenges?
 This team explores the evolutionary foundations of behavior, cognition, and emotion that influence communication, cooperation, and other traits that connect all living beings.
-All members attend weekly meetings to collaborate and discuss published articles and current writing projects.
+All members attend weekly meetings to collaborate and develop research skills.
 Full engagement in ongoing research is possible after proper training, with opportunities to develop your own project under the guidance of the faculty or graduate students.
 Enrolled students also become members of the ECHOS Lab here at Boise State, including the option to be represented on the lab’s profiles page.
 So, join us and find out, do dogs really love us?

 The course provides opportunities for students to engage in the brainstorming, collaboration, and research process by probing questions about human-animal relationships across space and time.
 This experience will provide you with new skills and knowledge such as:

 - Explore the similarities and differences in the behavior, cognition, and emotion of humans and other species.

 - Develop a One Health perspective toward the welfare of humans and other species.

 - Apply Tinbergen’s Four Questions to human-animal relationships.

 - Understand handling and training related to working with dogs and cats.